NIH Letters of Support

 Letters of support should be on official letterhead and have formal headers and footers .
 They should also be dated.

-The letter should be addressed to the PI, and NOT to the granting agency.
+The letter should be addressed to the PI.
 Each writer can choose their preferred tone, either friendly or formal, and use the salutation to convey that tone.
 "Dear First Name," and "Dear Professor Last Name," are both acceptable.

 The first sentence should convey support and enthusiasm for the proposed research, and include the name of the proposal, and if possible, the application number (and grant number for a renewal).
 "I am writing to express my support for your application entitled "name of grant", R01######.
 This is an important project that will impact how the field thinks about [PROBLEM] and how the field goes about testing therapeutics to treat [DISEASE]".